Logs

 - Configuration items that users or an application are receiving

-To get started with Logs, navigate to the Gettting Started and select your SDK from the list.
+To get started with Logs, navigate to the Getting Started page and select your SDK from the list.

-Raw text search is case sensitive and allows you to search for specific strings within log entries.
+Raw text search is case sensitive and allows you to search for specific strings within the message attribute of the Log.
+Raw text search over the entire log's JSON is not supported.

 Log entries can be expanded to view all properties of logs entry.
 Individual properties can be added as columns to the results view, allowing you to quickly view properties that matter specifically to you alongside your search results.